medic/cht-docs/content/en/running-programs/training.md

 #### Logistics

 * Identify the total number of participants.
 It is recommended that the ratio of facilitators to participants should be 1:10 and each training class should have a maximum of 30 participants.
 * Confirm and organize training venue.
 The venue should be well ventilated, have adequate lighting, good sanitation and security and be at a central location for easy access.
-It is recommended that the training of the CHWs takes place in a community setting such as schools, churches and mosques while training of CHAs and program teams can happen in a facility or hotel.
+It is recommended that the training of the CHWs takes place in a community setting such as schools, churches or mosques while training of CHAs and program teams can happen in a facility or hotel.
 * Phone preparation
     * Procure phones for the training  with [minimum specs requirements]({{< relref "apps/concepts/access" >}})
     * Ensure phones are fully charged prior to training